jeevandhakal/Sentiment-Analysis-with-Deep-Learning/README.md

 ## Usage

-- You can train the model by running the provided Jupyter Notebook or Python script.
+- You can train the model by running the provided or Python script.
 - To use the model for prediction, follow the example provided in the script, where you can input your own movie reviews.

 ## Model Saving